Losant/losant-mqtt-ruby/README.md

 custom things to communicate with the Losant platform over MQTT.
 You can authenticate as a device, publish device state, and listen for device commands.

-This client works with Ruby 2.1 and higher, and it depends on [Event Machine](https://github.com/eventmachine/eventmachine) to provide event-driven I/O.
+This client works with Ruby 2.x, and it depends on [Event Machine](https://github.com/eventmachine/eventmachine) to provide event-driven I/O.

 <br/>